AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module12/ex3.md

 ![Demo](./images/slackmsgpopup3.png)

-Your custom Action is now part of the **Actions**-list.
+Your custom Action is now part of the **Actions** list.

 ![Demo](./images/slackdone.png)

-You've now defined Events, Data Sources and Actions - let's consolidate all of that in 1 Orchestrated Journey.
+You've defined Events, Data Sources and Actions.
+Now let's consolidate all of that in one Orchestrated Journey.

 Next Step: [12.4 Design a trigger-based Customer Journey](./ex4.md)